sitiporn/Reading-paper/README.md

      - [ ] downloading baseline model to proof that dataset is able to discriminate  on CLINIC150, BANKINK77, HWU64
      - [ ] fill-in validation acc on Pretrain dataset and fine-tunning dataset on CLINIC150, BANKINK77, HWU64
      - [ ] and test acc of every datasets

+### Assumption on theory
+    - on tasks 1 whether we should use weights from task 0 or not is depend on utteraces understanding on tasks 1 performance if they cannot predict hidden masks we should use weight from task 0 if performance still ok no need to do so
+    - unfreeze all layers to train on tasks 1 as we have a lot of samples
+    - on task 2 train only classifier head as we have few samples

+### Discussion

+## Implementation

 ### Experiment instruction